Alwurts/simple-shadcn-cli/README.md

     npx shadcn@latest add https://gist.githubusercontent.com/your-username/your-gist-id/raw/your-file.json
     ```

-## Comming soon
+## Coming soon

 - [ ] Add support for all registry types currently we are only supporting ui, lib, and hook
-- [ ] Add a configuration file where you can specify the output directory, and registry items you want to create
+- [x] Add more configuration options for build command

 ## Development